 - Errors or omissions

 Statute non-compliance may include any or all of the following:

-- There is a wrongful dismissal of an employee
+- Wrongful dismissal of an employee

-- For not attempting to rectify environmental damages.
+- Not attempting to rectify environmental damages.

 Directors/Officers may be held personally liable for any statute not observed, even if they did not know or they resign.
 A company’s protection may not be sufficient to shelter them.

-If being sued you may owe for legal defense costs, damages, bankruptcy, and amounts owed to the government, creditors or shareholders.
+If sued you may owe for legal defense costs, damages, bankruptcy, and amounts owed to the government, creditors or shareholders.

-What can you do to minimize this risk?
+What can you do to minimize risk?